“In the Auvergne” by Jean-François Millet

 “In the Auvergne”

-This oil on canvas painting dating from 1866-1869 is by the French Realism artist, Jean-François Millet, and is titled “In the Auvergne”.
-In it, he depicts a shepherd herding her sheep over a hill.
+“In the Auvergne” is an oil on canvas painting by the French realism artist, Jean-François Millet, from 1866 to 1869.
+In this piece, Millet depicts a shepherd herding her sheep over a hill.
 His use of perspective makes the viewer feel as if they are at the bottom of a great hill looking up.

-In 1866, Millet was staying in Auvergne with his wife and did a series of sketches that he would later turn into paintings, including this one here.
+In 1866, Millet was staying in Auvergne with his wife and did a series of sketches that he would later turn into paintings, including this piece here.
 Millet was inspired by the inhabitants of this region, and he painted this piece while living north in Barbizon, France.
 He said, “the people are far more like peasants than those at Barbizon”.

-His paintings from this time highlight the peasants from Auvergne and the rural labor that they employed.
+Millet’s paintings from this time highlight the peasants from Auvergne and the rural labor that they employed.
 He wanted to show that their way of life, despite the advent of modern technology, was still hard living.

 For more on Jean-François Millet, please visit his short biography here.